A First-Timer’s Guide to Sardinia

 Dinner at Hotel Petra Bianca

 After a full day on the water, I enjoyed a relaxed dinner back at the hotel.
+Considering my round trip taxi to Porto di Palau was twice as expensive as the 7 HR boatride, it was good to take a break ha!

 Liscia Ruja Beach Day